linusjf/RIAY/HOWTO.md

 Results:

-A huge README is generated with all the contents of the listed markdown files in `stitch.md`.
+Generates README with all the contents of the listed markdown files in `stitch.md`.

-## Generate table of contents for markdown file(s)
+## Generate table of contents for markdown files

 Execute the `gentoc` script as follows: